-There are many types of meditation, and there is no one that’s better than the others, it all comes down to individual preference.
+There are many types of meditation or mindfulness practices, and there is no one that’s better than the others, it all comes down to individual preference.

 One that is great for relaxing the entire body is called: Body scan meditation, or progressive relaxation.